open-sauced-craftwork/browser-extension/README.md

 1. Add button below the bio that links to the user's profile if it exists.

 ## Solution
-The final solution should only show a button if the user is signed up for OpenSauced
+The final solution should only show a button if the GitHub user profile if the GitHub user is signed up for OpenSauced.

 <img width="245" alt="Screen Shot 2023-03-04 at 2 27 39 PM" src="https://user-images.githubusercontent.com/5713670/222931380-bc824441-abc8-46f9-af4b-8adf4b3ef373.png">